The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Notice that I did not mention yarn fiber in this list.
 If you’re able to find a yarn that meets all of the criteria mentioned above, it doesn’t really matter what the fiber is.
 Go with your preference between animal fibers, plant fibers, and acrylic fibers.

-Now that you know what to look for, here are some recommendations of yarns that work well for crochet beginners.
+Now that you know what to look for, here are some yarns that are beginner-friendly and fun to work with.

 1 // Paintbox Cotton Aran